RasimSadikoglu/ZoomHelper/README.md

 * **ID** and **Password** are self-explanatory.
 They are needed.
 * **Day** is 0 to 6.
 (0 means Monday and 6 means Sunday)
 * **StartTime** is not necessary.
 The program only checks for **endTime**.
-* Time format is in 24H and only numbers. (exp.
+* Time format is 24H and only numbers. (exp.
 1230)

 ---
 # How does it work?